vite-pwa/vite-plugin-pwa/docs/examples/index.md

 If you click the browser `Refresh` button, you can inspect `Application > Network` tab on `dev tools` to check that the `Service Worker` is serving all assets instead request them to the server.

 ::: danger
-Don't do a `hard refresh` since this will force the browser to go to the server, and then you will get `No internet connection` page on the browser.
+Don't do a `hard refresh` since it will force the browser to go to the server, and then you will get `No internet connection` page.
 :::

 ## Available Examples Projects